MalwareWerewolf/RaptorSA/README.md

 * You will need [FFmpeg](https://www.ffmpeg.org/) for the play, stop and skip commands, as ytdl-core package needs ffmpeg or it will not work.
 * Make a folder and git clone this repository: [RaptorSA.git]https://github.com/Cramenorn/RaptorSA.git
-* Then type "npm install" to get the needed packages (see the next section) for the bot
+* Then type "npm install" to get the needed packages (see the next section) for the bot.
-* Edit json files in jsonFiles folder, you need a discord bot token and various Api Keys to get the bot work
+* Edit json files in jsonFiles folder, you need a discord bot token and various Api Keys to get the bot work.
-* Launch the index.js file
+* Launch the index.js file.

 # Needed Packages:
 * [googleapis](https://github.com/googleapis/google-api-nodejs-client)